 The CAIS continues its development of biobase product research and is instrumental in the continuance of the ASTM D6866 method, with involvement as a member of the Technical Advisory Committee of the USDA Biobased Labelling Program.

-The CAIS offers both methods available through ASTM D6866-18.
-Method B using Accelerator Mass Spectrometry with stable isotope correction, and method C using benzene synthesis and liquid scintillation counting.
-Scintillation counting services are only performed by special request.
-Contact Randy Culp for more information.
+The CAIS offers the most current ASTM D6866 Method B using Accelerator Mass Spectrometry with stable isotope correction.
+Method C using scintillation counting is no longer available.
+Contact the Biobased Product Testing Facility for more information.

 |New Price (Effective July 1, 2022)